mjc715/CSC220-SystemProgramming/README.md

 LabTask4: Intro to C Programming, program to understand simple C (RooKillCount.c)
 LabTask5: More C Programming
 LabTask6: C Programming, manipulating bits and using pointers
-LabTask7: C Programming, using structs and pointers together
+LabTask7: C Programming, using structs and pointers together to make linked list